vuejs/docs/src/api/application.md

 - **Details**

-  Vue removes / condenses whitespace in templates to produce more efficient compiled output.
+  Vue removes / condenses whitespace characters in templates to produce more efficient compiled output.
 The default strategy is "condense", with the following behavior:

-  1. Leading / ending whitespace inside an element is condensed into a single space.
+  1. Leading / ending whitespace characters inside an element are condensed into a single space.
-  2. Whitespace between elements that contain newlines is removed.
+  2. Whitespace characters between elements that contain newlines are removed.
-  3. Consecutive whitespace in text nodes is condensed into a single space.
+  3. Consecutive whitespace characters in text nodes are condensed into a single space.

   Setting this option to `'preserve'` will disable (2) and (3).